chappy84/google-analytics-server-side/README.markdown

 - browscap: This is the same as the php ini setting [browscap][5], a file-system location where the [php_browscap.ini file][6] is located / can be downloaded to

-When an update for the browscap ini file is available [on the server][6] the code will automatically download the file into the location provided.

-N/B: You MUST either provide the browscap setting or have it set in php.ini, otherwise this adapter will not work.

-N/B2: Due to an issue with the browscap ini file only being loaded when PHP starts up (which is with the web-server apache, PHP-FPM etc.) the code deals with the ini file itself, rather than using the built in get_browser function.
-This ensures the auto-update functionality will work without the need to restart the web-server.

 e.g.

 	$gass = new GoogleAnalyticsServerSide(array('botInfo' 	=> true